imagineLife/big-site/content/mongo/replication/write-concerns.md

 ## Config Options

-**wtimeout**: set max time the app waits before marking the write as failed.
+- **wtimeout**: set max time the app waits before marking the write as failed.
 This does not equate to a failed write, but tells the requester that the durability has not been met
-**j**: requires that each rep. member needs to get the write AND commit to the journal
+- **j**: requires that each rep. member needs to get the write AND commit to the journal
   - note, a majority concern includes this **j** by default
-- if j is false, the node only needs to store the data in memory before reporting success
+  - when j is false, the node only needs to store the data in memory before reporting success

 ## Scenario